stevejgordon/AspNetCoreDockerWorkshop/activities/05-BindingFromQueryString.md

 ## Activity Steps

-1. Update the method signature of the Hello method to accept a string parameter called 'name'.
+1. Update the method signature of the Hello method to accept a string argument called 'name'.

 ``` csharp
 public ActionResult<HelloOutputModel> Hello(string name)